 www.LunchApplication.com is an easy, secure and convenient way to apply for free or reduced meals.

-Your application will be sent from a secure web site directly to our district, so you don't need to worry about filling out a paper form that could be lost or misplaced.
+Your application will be sent from a secure web site directly to our district, out a paper form that could be lost or misplaced.